Field of the Cloth of Gold: Background

 Two entities had started to emerge as powers in Western Europe at this time: France, under Francis I, and the Habsburg-dominated Holy Roman Empire, under Charles V, Holy Roman Emperor.
 The Kingdom of England, still a lesser power, was being courted as an ally by the two major powers.
 The 1518 Treaty of London, a non-aggression pact between major European powers to help resist the Ottoman expansion into southeastern Europe, had just been signed.
 Henry also held meetings with Charles V a month before the Field of Cloth of Gold in the Netherlands and again afterwards at Calais, Henry's only possession on the Continent.

 Both Henry and Francis wished to be seen as Renaissance princes.
 Renaissance thinking held that a strong ruler could choose peace from a place of strength.
 The meeting was designed to show how magnificent each court was, and how this could be a basis for mutual respect and peace between states that were traditional enemies.
 Henry and Francis were also figures of similar age and dashing reputation, so there was almost certainly a mutual curiosity.

 Everything was arranged to provide equality between the two groups.
 The meeting place (now indicated by a commemorative plaque on the D231 road, Route de Marquise) was at the very edge of the English territory around Calais.
 The valley where the first meeting took place was landscaped to provide areas of equal elevation for the two government parties.
 The whole event was planned and executed by English Cardinal Thomas Wolsey, a charismatic, eloquent master diplomat who as a papal legate had immense power in the name of Pope Leo X at the time of the meeting.
 Included among the English guests were Thomas More and Anne Boleyn's mother and sister.

 An earlier meeting between the kings of England and France presaged this one.
-From 27 to 30 October 1396, Charles VI of France and Richard II of England met at Ardres near Calais to treat for peace during the Hundred Years' War.
+From 27 to 30 October 1396, Charles VI of France and Richard II of England met at Ardres near Calais to forge a peace treaty during the Hundred Years' War.
 The scale, splendour and pageantry were comparable to the later Field of the Cloth of Gold meeting held on the same site in 1520.